 In the case of a vPermit, it is the driver's responsibility to ensure their vPermit account details are correct (eg. vehicle registration number, address, mobile number).

 In the case of a vPermit, it is the driver's responsibility to ensure they have selected the 'active' vehicle which is parked on campus.
-If a driver does not set the correct active vehicle when parking on campus, they may receive an infringement notice.
+If a driver does not set the correct active vehicle when parking on campus, their permit is not valid and they may receive an infringement notice.

 The purchase of a parking permit (including this vPermit) gives a driver permission to park in ANU designated parking areas however it does not guarantee a parking space.

 Parking permits are not valid until payment has been received and a receipt number entered in vPermit.

 The minimum period a vPermit may be purchased for is 90 days (payroll deduction permit holders excepted - see next paragraph).